ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Developing AI agents capable of long-term adaptation and learning across various domains and tasks remains a significant challenge, particularly in maintaining consistent performance while acquiring new skills.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.6
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Item 6
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific metrics for measuring long-term learning and adaptation in our system